Trademark Opposition Timeline: Everything You Need To Know

 When a notice or petition is correctly submitted, you'll receive an email from TTAB with a link to the electronic proceeding.
 Petitions must include the name, address, and email address of the registration owner.
 For this reason, registration owners must keep contact information updated.

 The new TTAB rules limit and streamline the discovery process.
 This gives the parties flexibility to limit its scope, agree to reciprocal disclosure, or shorten response time.
 Requests must now be served early in the discovery period rather than just before it closes.

 New rules limit document and admission requests to no more than 75 each, including subparts, to narrow the scope of discovery.
 A party can object if more than 75 requests have been included in discovery.
 These rules are designed so that parties focus only on required claims information rather than on generalizations.

 If you need help with a trademark opposition timeline, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.